nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="definition" seamless>

 **Action:** Shows a list of all contacts in the address book.
-* optional parameters of `all` or `contacts` or any combinations and permutations of these two words are accepted
+* optional parameters of `all` or `contacts` or any combinations and permutations of these two words separated by spaces are accepted
 </box>